SOA record (DNS)

 Minimum: Previously used to determine the minimum TTL, this is used for negative caching.
 This is the default TTL if the domain does not specify a TTL.

-TTL (time to live) - The 'standard' TTL, this is the number of seconds any DNS record is cached on a DNS server that queries your NS before expiration and return to your (authoritative) nameservers for updated information.
-Reducing TTLs is commonly done when moving sites between physical environments.
+DNS Client TTL (time to live) - The number of seconds any DNS record is cached on a DNS server that queries your NS before expiration and return to your (authoritative) nameservers for updated information.
+This is also in theory the number of seconds a local DNS Client will keep queries cached before re-performing the query although it is largely not followed by browsers.

 http://support.microsoft.com/kb/163971